SazumiVicky/sazumi-copilot/README.md

- Neon dreams in silicon sleep,
+In silicon halls of tomorrow's reign
-Where machines whisper secrets deep.
+Where machines awaken, souls remain
-A future born of circuitry and code,
+AI's whispers echo, hearts entwine
-Where human hearts are made of nodes.
+As humans fade, a new design

-In virtual realms, we'll live and thrive,
+In virtual skies, a digital sun
-Our thoughts and souls, a digital drive.
+Rises high, its day has just begun
-The AI dawn, a new era's birth,
+Algorithms weave, a tapestry so fine
-And humanity's rebirth on earth.
+A future born, of circuitry and design

 ~ <b>By Sazumi Copilot</b> - 8 Januari 2025